 The purpose of this course is to develop the knowledge, values, and skills necessary to intervene in crises and perform brief interventions to bring about positive change.
 Students will learn how to correctly assess crisis situations and utilize a wide variety of interventions designed to return a client to a normal state.
 In addition, this course will also allow students to demonstrate theoretical and practical knowledge gained throughout the educational experience by applying it to facilitate positive changes to improve the mental, physical, relational and spiritual health of individuals.
 Projects and activities within the course facilitate academic growth through hands-on experiences, as well as review of research-based interventions.

-To learn more about the College of Adult and Graduate Studies, click here.
+To learn more about the College of Online Learning, click here.